Gaza and the Palestinian-Israeli Conflict

 Exploring the devastating consequences of socio-economic and political decline, this is a unique and powerful account of the reality of life in the West Bank and Gaza.
 Written by one of the world's foremost scholars of the region, it offers an unrivalled breadth of scholarship and insight.

 Sara Roy is a Senior Research Scholar at the Center for Middle Eastern Studies at Harvard University.
-A distinguished political economist, she has written extensively on the Palestinian economy and has documented over the last three decades.
-She is the author of Failing Peace: Gaza and the Palestinian-Israeli Conflict (Pluto, 2006) and The Gaza Strip: The Political Economy of De-development (2001).
+A distinguished political economist, she has written extensively on the Palestinian economy and has documented its decline over the last three decades.
+She is the author of Failing Peace: Gaza and the Palestinian-Israeli Conflict (Pluto, 2006).

 2. Learning from the Holocaust